mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/_index.md

 | :-------- | :--- | :---------------------------------------------------------------------------------- |
 | `refresh` | bool | (Optional) Allows the form to be refreshed when the value of a dropdown is changed. |

 A modal form performs a lookup call to the call endpoint any time a dynamic dropdown is selected.
-The lookup call includes in the context the app ID, the user ID, the channel ID, and the team ID.
-The values are populated with the current values of the form.
+The lookup call will include in the context the app ID, the user ID, the channel ID, and the team ID.
+The values will be populated with the current values of the form.
 The expected response is error or the following:

 | Name | Type    | Item    | Description                  |
 | :--- | :------ | :------ | :--------------------------- |
 | data |         |         |                              |
 | -    | `items` | Options | The list of options to show. |

-If any select has the refresh value set as true, a form call to the call endpoint any time the select changes value.
+If any select has the refresh value set as `true`, a form call to the call endpoint happens any time the select changes value.
 The form call will include in the context the app ID, the user ID, the channel ID, and the team ID.
 The values will be populated with the current values of the form.
 The expected response is a form response.
 The whole form will be updated with the new form.

 On submit, the submit call to the call endpoint will be sent.
 The submit call will include in the context the app ID, the user ID, the channel ID, and the team ID.
 The values will be populated with the current values of the form.

 ## Commands as forms

 Commands arguments are treated as forms.
 When a leaf command is typed, the arguments of the command are fetched.
-If the command binding has a Form attached, those will be used.
+If the command binding has a form attached, those will be used.
 If not, a form call will be made to the command call.
-The call will include in the context the app ID, user ID, the post ID, the root post ID if any, the channel ID and the team ID.
+The call will include in the context the app ID, user ID, the post ID, the root post ID (if any), the channel ID, and the team ID.
 The call will expect a form response.

 A command form is defined as: